Journal of Neurotrauma

 The Journal of Neurotrauma is a monthly peer-reviewed medical journal covering research on neurotraumas.
 It is an official journal of the National Neurotrauma Society and the International Neurotrauma Society.
-The journal was established in 1984 and is published by Mary Ann Liebert, Inc. The editor-in-chief is David L. Brody, MD, PhD.
+The journal was established in 1984 and is published by Mary Ann Liebert, Inc. The editor-in-chief is David L. Brody.

 Journal of Neurotrauma reports the latest advances in both the clinical and laboratory investigation of traumatic brain and spinal cord injury.
 The Journal focuses on the basic pathobiology of injury to the central nervous system, while considering preclinical and clinical trials targeted at improving both the early management and long-term care and recovery of traumatically injured patients.